-(ii) the credit balance of approximately RMB18,521,000 arose from the acquisition of Anchor and its subsidiaries (the "Anchor Group") from Liancheng (the immediate holding company) which was considered by the Directors as business combination under common control of Liancheng and represents the difference between (i) the consideration paid by the Company to Liancheng and (ii) the net assets of the Anchor Group at the date of 11 April 2011 (being the acquisition date of the Anchor Group by Liancheng).
+- (ii) the credit balance of approximately RMB18,521,000 arose from the acquisition of Anchor and its subsidiaries (the "Anchor Group") from Liancheng (the immediate holding company) which was considered by the Directors as business combination under common control of Liancheng and represents the difference between (i) the consideration paid by the Company to Liancheng and (ii) the net assets of the Anchor Group at the date of 11 April 2011 (being the acquisition date of the Anchor Group by Liancheng). - (iii) the credit balance of approximately RMB494,000 being the fair value of the shareholder's contribution by granting a land use right to a subsidiary at nil consideration.